Intel : Labs | MarketScreener

 Quantum Computing

 Quantum computing is an exciting computing paradigm with unique problems to be solved and new physics to be discovered.
 Quantum computing, in essence, is the ultimate in parallel computing, with the potential to tackle problems conventional computers can't handle.
-For example, quantum computers may simulate nature to advance research in chemistry, materials science and molecular modeling.
+Intel is working to advance every facet of the quantum stack-architecture, algorithms and control electronics.
+Our unique capabilities in materials science and manufacturing, along with the expertise of our academic partner, QuTech, uniquely position us to advance novel approaches and harness real solutions toward meeting the challenges of creating a commercially viable quantum system.
+Aligned to Intel Labs' mission to deliver innovative technologies with a clear path to reality, Intel is advancing quantum computing systems with a disciplined eye toward scalable designs to achieve quantum practicality.

 Press Kit:Quantum Computing at Intel